Dahlia (album): Reception

 Dahlia is generally positively received.
-Alexey Eremenko of Allmusic said that "despite being a heavy metal act at heart, X Japan was always a deceptively diverse band, and this trait is in full bloom on Dahlia", and it "made sense for the members to go their separate ways" because "the group sounds tighter than ever -- but the music is really wide-ranging."
-The album begins with two "classic metal ballbreakers", but "Scars", and "Drain", sound like hide's subsequent "experiments with industrial rock than a proper speed metal hit".
-Besides "plenty full-on piano-and-strings ballads", it also has a "U2-like speedy ditty, some semi-psychedelic experiments (the quite catchy 'White Poem I')", and "a ten-minute epic that puts 'November Rain' to shame with its turgid bombast".
-The album is "drenched in the '80s [...] embracing all the genuine traits of '80s rock without discrimination, be it melodrama, classic heavy metal shredding, left-field guitar excursions, neo-classical leanings, or more melodrama."
-Eremenko, who gave the album a three and a half out of five stars rating, praises the album because what "should have been a recipe for disaster turned out to be a testament to the band's songwriting skills and simply a formidable album", and concluded with though "Dahlia is kitschy and sappy, but it's [...] proof that X Japan split because they were bursting with creativity, not running out of ideas."
+Alexey Eremenko of Allmusic wrote that despite being a heavy metal act at their core, X Japan was "always a deceptively diverse band" and Dahlia shows this trait in spades; "what should have been a recipe for disaster turned out to be a testament to the band's songwriting skills and simply a formidable album."
+He called the opening two tracks "classic metal ballbreakers" and noted that "Scars" and "Drain" sound more like Hide's subsequent experiments with industrial rock than proper speed metal.
+In addition to finding an ample amount of piano-and-string ballads, Eremenko wrote the album also has a "U2-like speedy ditty", semi-psychedelic experiments such as the catchy "White Poem I", a ten-minute epic that "puts 'November Rain' to shame with its turgid bombast", and embraces all "the genuine traits of '80s rock without discrimination, be it melodrama, classic heavy metal shredding, left-field guitar excursions, neo-classical leanings, or more melodrama."
+Giving the album a three and a half out of five stars rating, he concluded his review by stating that although Dahlia is "kitschy and sappy", it is also "proof that X Japan split because they were bursting with creativity, not running out of ideas."

+Music journalist Showgun Fuyu described "Dahlia", with its fast tempo, fugue-like layering of classical elements, and noisy guitars, as fusing melodic speed metal with alternative rock.
+He suggested that it, and the industrial rock of Hide's compositions "Scars" and "Drain", are X Japan's response to the sentiment of the time that "metal is outdated".